pcrockett/fj-sandbox/README.md

 Hooks
 -----

 There are a couple hook script templates in the hooks directory.
-These enable you to automatically initialize any new sandboxes you create, and clean things up when sandboxes are destroyed.
+These enable you to automatically initialize any new sandboxes you create, set things up before they start running, and clean things up when sandboxes are destroyed.

 Features I Might Add Later
 --------------------------